This Perm can be ridden with an eBrevet: click here for details.

 Dare you cross the Yorkshire Rhubarb Triangle?
-It's a bit like the Bermuda Triangle, but there have been no known reported mysterious disappearances of Audaxers.
+It's a bit like the Bermuda Triangle, but with no known reported mysterious disappearances of Audaxers.

-There are hills at the beginning and end of this Goolish ride, but as it doesn't qualify for AAA points, it shouldn't be too scary for those who don't like climbing.
-Most of the ride lies below 100m, and in fact, flooding can be a big problem in parts on occasion, so a watch on the flood forecasts can be useful before you set off.
+There are hills at the beginning and end of this Goolish ride, but it doesn't qualify for AAA points, so it shouldn't be too scary for those who don't like climbing.
+Most of the ride lies below 100m, and in fact, flooding can be a bit of a problem in parts, so something to think about after heavy rain.

 In fact, the only Gool-ish aspect of this Perm is that it gets to within sight of, but doesn't quite reach, Goole an inland port connected to the North Sea.